hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

     where the `SourceAMI` variable is replaced with the source AMI ID and `BuildRegion` variable is replaced with name of the region where this is built.

-- `custom_endpoint_ec2` (string) - this option is useful if you use another cloud provider that provide a compatible API with aws EC2, specify another endpoint like this "https://ec2.another.endpoint..com"

 ## Basic Example